jnsebgosselin/gwhat/docs/manage_data.rst

 given in metres below the ground surface.
 The third and fourth columns correspond, respectively, to the barometric pressure and the Earth tides.
 This will be discussed in more details in :numref:`chap_computing_the_brf`.
+Note that the name of the labels of the header and of the data columns (e.g., Well Name, Well ID, Date) must be respected for the program to read the content of the file correctly.

 .. _water_level_datafile_example:
 .. figure:: img/files/water_level_datafile.*